bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-service-account.md

 Then, the project provisioner detects the missing ArtifactoryServiceAccount object and creates a new one in your `tools` namespace, also called `default`.
 This happens within about 5 minutes.
 Archeobot detects the `new` object and creates a new service account for you in Artifactory.
 The username will be different.
 The random string at the end changes to reflect that the account is new with a new password and new privileges.

-If you've accidentally deleted secrets for a different Artifactory service account (one you created yourself, but not the `default` on in your `tools` namespace), follow the same process.
+If you've accidentally deleted secrets for a different Artifactory service account (one you created yourself, but not the `default` one in your `tools` namespace), follow the same process.
 The project provisioner doesn't recreate the object for you, you need to do that yourself.
 Delete the object, wait for Archeobot to clean everything up, and then create a new ArtifactoryServiceAccount object.
 You can use the same ASA name but remember the username for the account is different, because it has a different random string at the end.

 ---
 Related links: